ixsalimo/Profile-Picture-Uploader/README.md

 # Profile Picture Uploader

-Simple porfile picture uploader made by pure PHP & JavaScript
+Simple profile picture uploader made by pure PHP & JavaScript

 ## Features

-- Generate random file name 🔀
+- Generate a random file name 🔀
-- Show live preview of picture & its names 🖼
+- Create an "Uploads" directory automatically ♻
-- Create "Uploads" directory automatically ♻
+- Show a live preview of the picture and its name 🖼

 ## Author